DaAlbrecht/thesis-TEKO/content/Implementation.typ

 The enum is annotated with `#[serde(untagged)]`.
 #linebreak()
-The `#[serde(untagged)]` attribute is used to tell serde to not explicitly identify one of the variants of the enum.
-Instead, serde tries to deserialize the JSON into each variant in order and returns the first variant that succeeds.
+The `#[serde(untagged)]` attribute is used to tell Serde to not explicitly identify one of the variants of the enum.
+Instead, Serde tries to deserialize the JSON into each variant in order and returns the first variant that succeeds.

 #pagebreak()